cewing/training.python_web/html/_sources/presentations/session02.txt

 .. nextslide:: What About a Browser?

-Quit and restart your server, now that you've updated the code.
+The server quit during the tests, but an HTTP request from the browser should work fine now.

 .. rst-class:: build
 .. container::

-    Reload your browser.
-It should work fine.
+    Restart the server and reload your browser.
+You should see your OK response.

     We can use the ``simple_client.py`` script in our resources to test our error condition.
 In a second terminal window run the script like so::

         $ python simple_client.py "POST / HTTP/1.0\r\n\r\n"

-    You'll have to quit the client pretty quickly with ``ctrl-c``
+    This should cause the server to crash.

 Step 3: Error Responses